-- Toasted nuts as pine nuts or silvered almonds
+- toasted nuts as pine nuts or silvered almonds

-- Fresh mint leaves or parsley
+- fresh mint leaves or parsley

 - Make the beef bone broth.
 In a heavy bottom pan, add the beef bones, onion, carrot, garlic, parsley stalks, peppercorns, bay leaves, nutmeg, all spice and water.
 Water should cover the meat and veggies.
 Let it simmer, on a low heat, for at least one hour, or until the veggies are melting, the broth is fragrant and has a rich brown color.
-Strain the broth, using a fine mesh sieve, discard the spices and veggies and store the broth in a clean pitcher to use in the following steps.
+Strain the broth, using a fine mesh sieve, discard the spices and veggies and store the broth in a clean pitcher to use according to the following steps.

 - Make the rice.
 In a medium pan, over medium heat melt together one tablespoon of butter and one tablespoon of oil until they sizzle.
 Add the vermicelli and stir for one or two minutes until their color turn to a light golden brown.
 Don’t walk away they burn fast.
 Add the rice, stir again for a couple of minutes.
 Add 1 1/2 cups of broth and 1 1/2 cups of water.
 Let the rice simmer, with the lid on for 15 minutes.
 Remove the lid, let it simmer for another 5 minutes.
 Fluff the rice, cover it with a towel until you are ready to assemble the dish.